matuteiglesias/journal/content/Business/2024-12-21_Comprehensive_Financial_Analysis_and_Strategy_Deve.md

 - Analyzed business structure, identifying key income sources, liabilities, expenses, and governance challenges.
 - Developed formulas in Google Sheets for classifying liquidity and financial metrics.
 - Provided strategies for managing financial challenges in family-run businesses.
-- Applied conditional formatting in Google Sheets to enhance [[data visualization]].
+- Applied conditional formatting in Google Sheets to enhance data visualization.
 - Suggested improvements for financial balance sheets and provided formulas for financial calculations.
 - Emulated pandas functionality in Google Sheets for advanced data manipulation.
 - Explained net profit calculations and distinctions in financial reporting.